-The microneedling procedure is performed by Jennifer Fick, FNP-C, CANS, a Board Certified Aesthetic Nurse Specialist.
+The microneedling procedure is performed by Jennifer Fick, FNP-C, CANS, a board-certified Aesthetic Nurse Specialist.
 You can read more about Jennifer here, or on her own website.
 Dr. Deschamps-Braly is on hand to consult in more complex cases if necessary.

-After treatment, you will feel a mild “sunburn” sensation that subsides over the next few hours.
+After treatment, you will feel a mild “sunburn” sensation throughout the treatment area that subsides over the next few hours.
 There is cosmetic downtime associated with this procedure, and the duration depends on the type of treatment and your skin’s own tolerance.
 Typically you will experience redness and mild swelling for 24-48 hours after the treatment, followed by some slight peeling.
 You may wear makeup again after 24 hours.
 You can usually return to work and social activities after a few days.

-Because Micro Needling involves very short needles that penetrate only the very superficial layers of skin, recovery time is short.
+Because microneedling involves very short needles that penetrate only the very superficial layers of skin, recovery time is short.
 Your skin will be red for about 24 hours after the procedure, but this redness will quickly fade in a day or two, after which time, you will be able to wear makeup and resume your normal skincare routine.

 We recommend scheduling filler or other injections, such as Botox® or Dysport® at least one week prior to your microneedling treatment, or one week after.
 However, we do often customize each patient’s treatment program to optimize results and reduce downtime.

-2. Discontinue Accutane and any other photosensitizing medication for a period of at least 6 months prior to receiving treatment and should not be used during your course of treatment.
+- Discontinue Accutane and any other photosensitizing medication for a period of at least 6 months prior to receiving treatment and should not be used during your course of treatment.

-3. Avoid chemical peels in the treated area for at least 2 weeks.
+- Avoid chemical peels in the treated area for at least 2 weeks.

-4. Stop using topical retinoids (Retin-A, Renova, and Tazorac) for 1 week prior to and after treatment.
+- Stop using topical retinoids (Retin-A, Renova, and Tazorac) for 1 week prior to and after treatment.

-6. You may not be pregnant or nursing.
+- You may not be pregnant or nursing.

-7. Notify the provider of any tattoos, including cosmetic tattooing, in the vicinity of the area to be treated.
+- Notify the provider of any tattoos, including cosmetic tattooing, in the vicinity of the area to be treated.
 We cannot treat over tattoos.

-8. If you have a history of cold sores, we may recommend prophylactic antiviral therapy in the form of Valtrex® or Aycylovir.
+- If you have a history of cold sores, we may recommend prophylactic antiviral therapy in the form of Valtrex® or Aycylovir.

-9. Medical history: During the course of your treatments, notify our staff of any changes to your medical history, health status, or personal activities that may be relevant to your treatment.
+- Medical history: During the course of your treatments, notify our staff of any changes to your medical history, health status, or personal activities that may be relevant to your treatment.

-1. A sunburn-like effect is normal for 1-3 days.
+- A sunburn-like effect is normal for 1-3 days.
 You will look and feel sunburned after the treatment.
 The severity of redness will depend on the type of treatment and your skin’s individual tolerance.
 The skin will feel tight, dry, swollen, and sensitive to the touch.
 The treated area may temporarily appear darker and the darkened skin may flake off within 1 week.
 Avoid picking or exfoliating the area and allow old skin to flake off naturally.

-2. After Care Products and Regimen: Cleanse the treated area gently twice daily with a gentle cleanser with tepid water.
+- After Care Products and Regimen: Cleanse the treated area gently twice daily with a gentle cleanser with tepid water.
 Apply a soothing, healing moisturizer as often as needed for the first 3 days.

-3. Sun exposure must be avoided for 4 weeks after your treatment.
+- Sun exposure must be avoided for 4 weeks after your treatment.
 Wear a sunblock that contains a physical block such as zinc oxide or titanium dioxide daily.
 Plan to wear a hat and avoid sun exposure.

-4. Do not use exfoliating medications, chemicals, or products on the treated areas for at least 1 week.
+- Do not use exfoliating medications, chemicals, or products on the treated areas for at least 1 week.

-5. Avoid exercise that causes sweating, sauna, or steam baths if any skin irritation exists.
+- Avoid exercise that causes sweating, sauna, or steam baths if any skin irritation exists.

-6. Advil or Tylenol may be taken as necessary for discomfort.
+- Advil or Tylenol may be taken as necessary for discomfort.
 Ice packs may be used if desired to minimize swelling.

-7. Sleep on your back with your head elevated slightly to reduce swelling.
+- Sleep on your back with your head elevated slightly to reduce swelling.

-8. It is recommended that makeup should not be applied for 24 hours after the procedure.
+- It is recommended that makeup should not be applied for 24 hours after the procedure.